saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 Collecting the string:
 ======================

 There are numerous ways on how to retrieve command output from a device.
-Let me share 2 quick and easy ways.
+The following are 2 quick and easy ways.

 ## Netmiko:

 Netmiko is a <b>Multi-vendor library to simplify Paramiko SSH connections to network devices</b>.
 It makes sending a command to a device and retrieving the output very easy.

-The following is an example of a very basic script that sends the 'show version' command to a device running NX-OS:
+The following is an example of a script that sends the <b>show version</b> command to a device running NX-OS:

 ```python
 from netmiko import ConnectHandler